 The Geospace Environment Modeling (GEM) program is sponsored by National Science Foundation (NSF) Division of Atmospheric and Geospace Sciences.

 - The 2015 GEM Summer Workshop will be held together with CEDAR in Santa Fe, New Mexico during June 19-24, 2016.
-Information about the Workshop and student support can be found at the GEM Workshop website at Virginia Tech.
+Information about the Workshop can be found at the GEM Workshop website at Virginia Tech.
 A tentative list of oral presentations is posted at GemWiki's 2015 Summer Workshop page.

 - Four new Focus Groups are selected to start in Summer 2016: